TiagoMJFlores/tiagomjflores.github.io/_appstore/fruitglasses.md

 I began to develop interest in Augmented Reality and Computer Vision especially when I [read rumors](https://www.businessinsider.com/apple-smart-glasses-rumors-everything-we-know-2019-3) that Apple was developing a smart glasses Technology that would be released in the future.
 So I decided to create a small project to test and learn some of the new  Apple's Machine Learning APIs and CreateML tool that allows train ML models.
-The result of my experiences was Fruit Vision, an app that represents my first steps in the field of machine learning.
 Overall this small experience gave me a better idea of the possibilities of Machine Learning and some of its limitations.

 ## Video Demo